 - To the milk mixture, add the melted and still warm coconut oil, sugar, room temperature egg, and vanilla and stir until well combined.

 - In a medium mixing bowl, stir together all the dry ingredients.
 Add the dry mixture to the wet and stir just until combined.

-- Pour into the prepared pan or muffin pans.
+- Pour into the prepared pan or muffin pans (fill them 2/3 full).
 Bake the bread for 23 minutes or muffins for 12-16 minutes.
 The edges should be very lightly browned and the top should feel firm.
 The toothpick test doesn't really work well with this bread.
 I recommend using a small fork to dig into the center just a bit to make sure it's fully done.